2026 USD Dates & Prices

 Entry/Exit System (EES):

-countries.
-This system will electronically record the entry and
+across Schengen countries.
+This system will electronically

-exit of all non-EU travellers, replacing manual passport
+record the entry and exit of all non-EU travellers, replacing

-stamping.
-Travelers biometric data (fingerprints and
+manual passport stamping.
+Travelers biometric data

-the Schengen Area.
+first entry into the Schengen Area.

-need more information or assistance with your visa or ETIAS
+If you need more information or assistance

-requirements, please dont hesitate to contact us.
+hesitate to contact us.

 Schengen Visa Details